ContainedBlargh/sio/README.md

 Write your code in a `.sio` file:
 ```
 $x0 # What's this?
 # - It's a way to declare your own registers, if you need them.
+# This one refers to an XBus channel x0.

+$dat # This is another register.
+Registers that don't start with p or x are considered *plain registers*.
+# Registers that start with p refer to *power channels*, XBus- and Power channels can be used to send data between SIO-files (nodes).

 #run this once
 @mov 100 acc
-mov acc stdout # stdout?
-What's that?
+mov acc stdout
 # - stdout is a register that you can use to write to stdout :)
 # What does it write?
 # - whatever you give it.
-It can be string or it can be binary data.
+It can be string or it can be a number.
-#   It's just like stdout.
+#   It's kinda like the stdout you know from C.

 sub 1

-mov "\n" stdout # A string literal?
+mov "\n" stdout # A string literal!
-# - exactly!

 tlt acc 1
 + mov "done\n" stdout
-+ end # I can guess what this instruction does...
++ end # End the program.
-# - yeah.
 slp 1

 ```